Adrian-Benavente/grill/README.md

 ## Donation

 Did Grill save your day?
 I'd be thankful if you [buy me a coffee](https://www.buymeacoffee.com/fena).
-If you can 't, a star would motivate me.
+If you can't, a star would motivate me.
 You also find me in [Patreon](https://patreon.com/fenavente) and [Paypal](https://paypal.me/adrianbenavente).
-In case you
-'re in Argentina and use **Mercado Pago**, you can buy me a coffee via [Cafecito](https://cafecito.app/fena).
+In case you're in Argentina and use **Mercado Pago**, you can buy me a coffee via [Cafecito](https://cafecito.app/fena).